Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-bar/walkthrough.md

 }
 ```
 &nbsp;
-There are 3 modifiers that exist in the contract, the *isHuman()* modifier ensure that the *msg.sender* is same as *tx.origin*, meaning only EOA can interact with the contract.
-The *onlyOwner()* has 1 parameter which is *_addMember*.
-Now *onlyMember()* modifier, it is quite different than another modifier, instead of ensuring a condition, it actually set a condition, especially *msg.sender*, it sets the *barMember[msg.sender]* to become true, this is clearly a flaw by the developer. &nbsp;
+There are 3 modifiers that exist in the contract.
+The *isHuman()* modifier ensures that the *msg.sender* is the same as *tx.origin*, meaning only EOA can interact with the contract.
+The *onlyOwner()* has 1 parameter, which is *_addMember*.
+Now *onlyMember()* modifier is quite different than another modifier, instead of ensuring a condition, it actually sets a condition, especially *msg.sender*; it sets the *barMember[msg.sender]* to become true, this is clearly a flaw by the developer. &nbsp;
 &nbsp;
-Earlier we know that the *getDrink()* function use this modifier, this means what lefts now are giving ourselves some balance either by calling the *register()* function or directly send the contract some balance because it has *receive() external payable* defined there and directly add the amount to our balance.
-Okay then, the solve should be &nbsp;
+Earlier we knew that the *getDrink()* function used this modifier.
+This means what left now is giving ourselves some balance either by calling the *register()* function or directly sending the contract some balance because it has *receive() external payable* defined there and directly adds the amount to our balance.
+Okay then, the solution should be &nbsp;
 &nbsp;
 ```bash
 // get the bar contract address